 \item[(i)] Taking $(\lieg,K)$-cohomology sends the $\QQ$-structure \eqref{eq:l2cuspformsqbart} to the natural $\QQ_K$-structure on cuspidal cohomology

 \end{itemize} Moreover (a), (h) and (i), for a fixed degree within the cuspidal range, characterize \eqref{eq:l2cuspformsqbart} as a $\QQ_K$-subspace of \eqref{eq:l2cuspformst} uniquely.
-If $F$ is totally real or a CM field we may choose $\QQ_K=\QQ$. \end{theorem}
+If $F$ is totally real or a CM field we may arrange $\QQ_K=\QQ$. \end{theorem}

 \begin{proof} We first remark that $\res_{\QQ_K(\omega)/\QQ_K}M$ is defined over $\QQ_K$ and we have

 Therefore every irreducible automorphic representation $\Pi$ occuring in \eqref{eq:l2cuspformst} is regular algebraic up to a twist by a finite order Hecke character.
 The twist is only necessary when $n$ is odd and $F$ admits a real embedding (cf.\ \cite{clozel1990}).